thisismygithubok/DD_Bot/README.md

 <h1 align="center">DD_Bot</h1>
-# This custom fork has added:

-- Categories/sections based on container labels
-- Host system metrics reporting as a discord voice channel name
+<h1 align="center">This custom fork has added categories/sections based on container labels, as well as host system metrics reporting as a discord voice channel name.</h1>

 <p align="center">A Discord-Bot to start and stop Docker Containers, using the Docker Socket</p>
 <p align="center">